Associate Professor of Sociology and African American Studies

 Watkins-Hayes is also principal investigator of the Health, Hardship, and Renewal Study, which explores the economic and social survival strategies of women living with HIV/AIDS in the Chicago area (www.hhrstrategies.org).
 In 2009, she received a Robert Wood Johnson Foundation Health Investigator Award and a National Science Foundation Early CAREER Award to conduct this research.
-She has published numerous articles in journals and edited volumes including Social Problems, The Journal of Public Administration Research and Theory, and The DuBois Review.
+She has published numerous articles in journals and edited volumes including The Annual Review of Sociology, Social Problems, The Journal of Public Administration Research and Theory, and The DuBois Review.
 Watkins-Hayes has been profiled in Essence, USA Today Weekend, and the Chicago Sun-Times.
 She is also a Public Voices Fellow with the OpEd Project and has published pieces in The New York Times, The Atlantic, Al Jazeera English, and Chicago Magazine.

 Watkins-Hayes received her MA and PhD in sociology from Harvard University and a BA from Spelman College, where she graduated summa cum laude.
 While at Harvard, she was a fellow in the Harvard Multidisciplinary Program in Inequality and Social Policy.
 The program draws on sociology, economics, political science, and public policy to train scholars to develop an interdisciplinary approach to research and to participate in the national debate around issues of social inequality.